5pi/infra/README.md

 ./terraform apply -var cluster_state=new -var image=image-id-from-last-step
 ```

-By setting the environment variable CONFIG
 ## Updating a stack
 Since the servers are immutable, configuration shouldn't be changed on the
 systems directly.
 Instead a new image should be built.
 Once the build finished,
-the stack can be updated by running:
+the stack can be updated by running this in `tf/`:

 ```
-./terraform apply -parallelism=1 -var image=image-id-from-build
+./upgrade apply -var image=image-id-from-build
 ```

-Specifying `-parallelism=1` is very important.
-Otherwise Terraform will remove
+This is a small wrapper around terraform to apply changes to the cluster one
+server at a time.
+It removes a server from the cluster gracefully and waits for
-multiple systems at once and when the replacement systems come up the etcd
+a replacement to come up and successfully join the cluster.
-cluster won't have quorum to allow them to join.
-In this case the cluster needs
-to get recreated from scratch.
-Alternatively you can wipe the etcd data and
-rebuild manually.